Canon 1Ds vs Leica TL2

 - More modern: Reflects 14 years and 9 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TL2 is the clear winner of the contest (14 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TL2 is the clear winner of the contest (14 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds vs Leica TL2